1. What is the Hawaii APAL Program?

 6. How many people will be accepted to the program?

-We accept 10-12 people per program cycle.
+We accept 10-12 individuals per program cycle.

 7. I have no background in political science, international relations, or foreign policy.
 Am I still eligible?